anukhatri41/CSCE482_Resol/Notebooks/Robert_Elizondo.md

 Created functions for parsing data from log file in order to use that data on front end
 Working on front end to use the data that we are collecting
 Found a way to visually represent our data in a usefull manner that shows preformace (controll chart)
 Going to create a demo chart for next meeting with Dr.Huang and Laren

+# 4/06/22
+Meeting with Dr.Huang and Laren
+Testing Sol to Sol strategy